 All our Linguistics courses can be taken ‘with International Experience Year’ or ‘with Placement Year’.

 Top 10 in the UK

 for Graduate Prospects within its subject area (Linguistics)

 The Complete University Guide 2022

 The lecturers are fantastic - so enthusiastic when teaching that you can't help but feel enthused too!

 Career Opportunities in Linguistics

 Linguistics and English language students develop practical and analytical skills in listening to, describing and analysing language.
-You will also gain key intellectual skills such as examining ad evaluating theories.
-When combined with a range of transferable skills, - such as computer literacy, working with data, information retrieval, critical analysis and problem solving – you will be well-prepared for life after graduation.
+You will also gain key intellectual skills such as examining and evaluating theories and empirically based models and hypothesis.
+When combined with a range of transferable skills - such as computer literacy, working with data, information retrieval, critical analysis and problem solving – you will be well-prepared for life after graduation.

 Our Research in Linguistics